 Occupancy rate measures the entire productivity of your agents across all their duties in the call center.
 It involves the time they spent on live calls, completing the tasks related to the calls, the resolutions they offered, etc.

 If the occupancy rate is low, you need to ramp up your agents’ efforts and involvement in call center tasks.
-The occupancy rate metric can also be used to address duties, events and situations that are beyond the general call-related work area.
+The occupancy rate is one of call center agent performance metrics that can also be used to address duties, events and situations that are beyond the general call-related work area.

 10. Customer satisfaction

-Customer satisfaction or CSAT is a commonly used metric to determine the satisfaction levels of your customers with regard to your services.
+Customer satisfaction or CSAT is a critical part of both inbound and outbound call center metrics.
+This determines the satisfaction levels of your customers with regard to your services.
 A higher customer satisfaction score means a higher call center agent productivity.
 It is the most comprehensive and direct way to ensure that your customers are getting proper assistance or support they need or not.

 Generally, customer satisfaction is determined by after-call surveys, but other metrics like Net Promoter Score may also be included in the assessment.